/ Phelps Scholars Program

 Spring Semester Course

 Phelps Scholars also register for one of two additional courses in the spring semester of their freshman year: Encounter with Cultures or Introduction to American Ethnic Studies.
 These courses continue to promote a shared vocabulary and understanding as it relates to cultural diversity, with a focus on contemporary issues of race and culture in the United States.
-Both of these courses complete Hope’s requirement for Global Learning in the United States.
+Both of these courses complete Hope’s Anchor Plan requirement for U.S. Diversities.